Skip to main content

 Specialist anaesthetists work across the full scope of the practice, performing anaesthesia for surgical and non-surgical procedures, perioperative/periprocedural care and management; assessment and management of patients requiring analgesia, critical/intensive care, and patients in emergency and trauma situations (including resuscitation and life support).

 Anaesthetists work within both public and private sectors, providing care for patients of all ages.
-Anaesthetists often work within trauma and retrieval teams and work collaboratively with intensive care and pain medicine specialists.
+Perhaps more than any other specialty, anaesthetists work as members of a team, enabling and facilitating care by other health professionals.

 What abilities are important in this specialty?